Understand why CIPA lawsuits are rising and how to minimize privacy risk on your website.

 In both cases, the marketing team is trying to use the right tools to measure and improve marketing, but they are not taking into account the privacy ramifications.
 For privacy teams, both incidents likely represent obvious privacy violations, but privacy teams typically don’t have the visibility to take action.
 They don’t get alerted when new trackers are added to websites and apps or new personal data is shared.
 This is why we need new solutions to bridge this visibility gap between privacy and the business.

-Consent management platforms (CMP) collect, act on, and record user consent for websites and mobile apps.
+Consent management platforms (CMPs) collect, act on, and record user consent for websites and mobile apps.
 On the surface, these tools offer customizable cookie banners that allow users to opt in or out of data sharing.
 On the backend, consent management tools act on user preferences by limiting data sent to third parties and internal systems.

 Consent management may not seem like a big deal for companies that don’t share any user data with advertisers.
 These companies will likely build their own cookie banner for their website and implement internal data collection and sharing workflows without a consent management tool.